 Currently, Golden Brush Art Events has held over 30 live painting competitions in Vancouver, BC with over 200 artists who have painted in the shows.
-There have been over 40 video productions created of the shows and of the artists through artist interviews.
-The company plans to expand the shows to other cities in both Canada and the USA in the coming year while maintaining its presence in Vancouver with 2-3 public shows per year.
-Other shows can be arranged on a private basis.
+There have been over 40 video productions created of the shows and of the artists.
+The company plans to expand the shows to other cities in both Canada and the USA in the coming year while maintaining its presence in Vancouver with 3 public shows a year and other private shows on demand.

 “Art is not what you see, but what you make others see.”
 Edgar Degas